On the exact and $\varepsilon$-strong simulation of (jump) diffusions: Exact Simulation of Jump Diffusions

-This product form of the Radon-Nikod{\'y}m derivative is the basis for constructing \textit{Jump Exact Algorithms}.
-Recall that decomposing the Radon-Nikod{\'y}m derivative for diffusions justified the simulation of sample paths by successive simulation of sample paths of shorter length over the required interval (see (\ref{eq:drnd})).
-Similarly, jump diffusion sample paths can be simulated by simulating diffusion sample paths of shorter length between consecutive jumps.\\ \\ In this section we present three novel Jump Exact Algorithms (JEAs).
-In contrast with existing algorithms \cite{MCAP:CR10,OR:GS12,MCAP:GR13}), we note that the Bounded, Unbounded and Adaptive Unbounded Exact Algorithms in Section \ref{s:ea} can all be incorporated (with an appropriate choice of layered Brownian bridge construction) within any of the JEAs we develop.
-In Section \ref{s:bjea} we present the \textit{Bounded Jump Exact Algorithm}, which is a reinterpretation and methodological extension of \cite{MCAP:CR10}, addressing the case where there exists an explicit bound for the intensity of the jump process.
-In Section \ref{s:bjea} we present the \textit{Unbounded Jump Exact Algorithm} which is an extension to existing exact algorithms \cite{OR:GS12,MCAP:GR13} in which the jump intensity is only locally bounded.
-Finally, in Section \ref{s:aujea} we introduce an entirely novel \textit{Adaptive Unbounded Jump Exact Algorithm} based on the adaptive approach of Section \ref{s:auea}.
+In this section, we present three novel Jump Exact Algorithms (JEAs).
+In contrast with existing algorithms \cite{MCAPCR10,ORGS12,MCAPGR13}, we note that the Bounded, Unbounded and Adaptive Unbounded Exact Algorithms in Section~\ref{sea} can all be incorporated (with an appropriate choice of layered Brownian bridge construction) within any of the JEAs we develop.
+In Section~\ref{sbjea}, we present the Bounded Jump Exact Algorithm (BJEA), which is a reinterpretation and methodological extension of \cite{MCAPCR10}, addressing the case where there exists an explicit bound for the intensity of the jump process.
+In Section~\ref{sujea}, we present the Unbounded Jump Exact Algorithm (UJEA) which is an extension to existing exact algorithms \cite{ORGS12,MCAPGR13} in which the jump intensity is only locally bounded.
+Finally, in Section~\ref{saujea} we introduce an entirely novel Adaptive Unbounded Jump Exact Algorithm (AUJEA) based on the adaptive approach of Section~\ref{sauea}, which should be adopted in the case where further simulation of a proposed sample path is required after acceptance.